Skip to main content

 Benefits of Driving After a Spinal Cord Injury

-Two of the main hurdles people often encounter after a spinal cord injury is a lack of independence and confidence.
-Now, I can tell you firsthand that having the ability to drive may help you get over both of those hurdles.
+Two of the main hurdles people often encounter after a spinal cord injury are a lack of independence and confidence.
+Now, I can tell you firsthand that being able to drive may help you overcome both hurdles.

 Here are a few of the potential benefits of learning to drive again after your SCI: